[Learn Korean E3] Korean Basic Alphabet Letters with Chart

 안녕하세요! 토미입니다.

-Let’s have fun learning the beautiful language, Korean!
+Let’s have fun learning the beautiful language of Korean!

-I made this lesson for the students who have never learned Korean before.
+I made this lesson for the students who had never learned Korean before.

-By learning it, I will guide you to pass the official world known Korean language test, TOPIK2.
+By learning it, I will guide you in passing the official world-known Korean language test, TOPIK II.

-In today’s class, we will learn how to read the most basic letters, which we call the basic sound.
+In today’s class, we will learn how to read the most basic letters, which we call the basic sounds.

-By the time you finish watching this video, you will be able to read about 80% of all Hangul letters, even if you don’t understand their meanings.
+By the time you finish watching this video, you can read about 80% of all Hangul letters, even if you don’t understand their meanings.

 80%, that is very impressive.